Atomosophobia is surprisingly common and debilitating.

 But for many people, just seeing a picture of a snake or thinking about the top of a skyscraper is paralyzing.

-And its the same with atomic explosions phobia.
+And its the same with atomic explosions fear.
 Sometimes just a passing thought of atomic explosions can set off a panic attack.

 Most folks with phobias, including atomosophobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.